NLnetLabs/krill-manual/source/cli.rst

     "added": [],
     "removed": [
       {
-        "asn": 64496,
+        "asn": 65503,
-        "prefix": "192.168.0.0/16"
+        "prefix": "2a04:b900::/29"
       }
     ]
   }

 * Update multiple ROAs

 You can also update multiple ROAs as a single delta.
-The CLI can do deltas if you provide it with a file using the following format:
+You can either use multiple `--add` and/or `--remove` arguments, or you can use `--delta` and refer to a file with all updates using the following
+format:

 .. code-block:: text